Conflict Minerals Sourcing Policy

 • Non-payment of taxes, fees and royalties to governments.

-We respect the dignity and importance of human rights and consider any mineral that may pose risks of contributing the harm listed in Annex II of OECD Guidelines to be ‘conflict minerals’.
-We will only purchase Tantalum -c-ontaining materials from sources that have been verified as not involving or contributing to illegal armed groups, human rights violations, or financial wrongdoings as defined in Annex II of the OECD Guidance.
+We respect the dignity and importance of human rights.
+We consider any mineral that may pose risks of contributing to the harms listed in Annex II of OECD Guidelines to be ‘conflict minerals’.
+We hereby commit to the due diligence steps as described in the Tin and Tantalum Supplement of the OECD Guidance.
+We will only purchase Tantalum -containing materials from sources that have been verified as not involving or contributing to illegal armed groups, human rights violations, or financial wrongdoings as defined in Annex II of the OECD Guidance.

-In support of the above, all of our relevant staff members are directed to follow and trained on procedures to implement a conflict minerals due diligence system that aims to:
+In support of the above, all of our relevant staff members are trained and directed to follow procedures to implement a conflict minerals due diligence system that aims to:

-• Exercise due diligence with relevant suppliers consistent with the OECD Due Guidance and the Responsible Business Alliance’s Responsible Minerals Assurance Process (RMAP) and encourage our suppliers to do the same.
+• Exercise due diligence with relevant suppliers consistent with the OECD Due Guidance including the Tin and Tantalum Supplement and the Responsible Business Alliance’s Responsible Minerals Assurance Process (RMAP) and encourage our suppliers to do the same.

 • Provide, and expect our suppliers to cooperate in providing, due diligence information to confirm tantalum-containing material in our supply-chain does not contribute to illegal armed groups, human rights violations, or financial wrongdoings as defined in Annex II of OECD Guidance.